 The process of oil and gas exploration through Competitive Bidding Rounds has proven to be successful and the positive outcomes have had a major impact on the country's economy.
-The Deep-Water Competitive Bid Round 2021 represents the
+The Deep-Water Competitive Bid Round 2021 represents the hydrocarbon resources.

-Government's continuing commitment to the timely development of the nation's hydrocarbon resources.

-Ladies and gentlemen, this bid round is a very significant one for our country.
-It is the first Deep Water Bid Round being held since 2014.
-Preparations for this Bid Round began in March 2020 when the Ministry invited nominations for blocks .
-The request for nominations were well received with 27 nominations for the 17 blocks.
-This is indication of the high interest in the blocks and augurs well for a successful bid-round.
+Government's continuing commitment to the timely development of the nation's the first Deep Water Bid Round being held since 2014.
+Preparations for this Bid request for nominations were well received with 27 nominations for the 17 blocks.